Swansea, Massachusetts

-Swansea is a town in Bristol County in southeastern Massachusetts.
+Swansea is a town in Bristol County in southeastern Massachusetts, United States.

 It is located at the mouth of the Taunton River, just west of Fall River, 47 mi south of Boston, and 12 mi southeast of Providence, Rhode Island.
 The population was 17,144 at the 2020 census.
 The villages of Hortonville, Barneyville and Ocean Grove are located in the town.

+Swansea is a part of the South Coast region of Massachusetts which encompasses the cities and towns that surround Buzzards Bay (excluding the Elizabeth Islands, Bourne and Falmouth), Mount Hope Bay and the Sakonnet River.